-But Charlie has a keen sense of safety and a flat - I will handle the bit with the ESC turned off, filtered through that impressive hairsuite took the bit from the teeth of potential bolters.
+But Charlie has a keen sense of safety and a flat - " I will handle the bit with the ESC turned off", filtered through that impressive hairsuite took the bit from the teeth of potential bolters.
 And bolt the 1500kg caravan he did.
-There was no doubt the life in extremes with the AL-KO Electronic Stability Control (ESC) turned off is an adventure.
+There was no doubt the life in extremes with the AL-KO Electronic Stability Control turned off is an adventure.
 Point made Charlie offered GoSee the wheel.
+What a revelation!

-The ESC automatically tracks the caravan towing behaviour for any dangerous sideways movement and takes preventative action, independent of the tow vehicle,immediately by applying the electric brakes to maintain stability of both the tow tug and caravan.
+The ESC automatically tracks the caravantowing behaviour for any dangerous sideways movement. and takes preventative action immediately, independent of the towvehicle,by applying the electric brakes to maintain stability of both the tow tug and caravan.

 AL-KO said they expect the ESC will add about $1000 to the cost of a caravan and the design copes with caravan axle variations.

-The ESC is designed to respond to lateral movement in a caravan in a variety of situations like evassive manoeuvres, high winds, difficult weather, buffeting from other vehicles, bad loading of the caravan, too much speed, incorrect tyre pressures, erratic driving, incorrect ball weight, sudden braking, slowing on steep declines, sharp bends, unexpected obstacles and lane changes.
+The ESC is designed to respond to lateral movement in a caravan in a variety of situations like evassive manoeuvres, high winds, difficult weather, buffeting fromother vehicles, bad loading of the caravan, too much speed, incorrect tyre pressures and erratic driving, incorrect ball weight, sudden braking, slowing on steep declines, sharp bends, unexpected obstacles and lane changes.

 The ESC reacts instantly calculating the correct application of the brakes for the situation.
 It applies exactly the right amount of braking force while also checking for any additional change in speed or instability.

-That became completely clear as GoSee aimed the rig down the gale blasted, rain drenched Sandown straight at the sharp left-right left challenge of closely placed rows of orange witches hats.
+That became completely clear as GoSee aimed the rig down the gale drenched Sandown straight at the sharp left-right left challenge of closely placed rows of witches hats.

 The AL-KO ESC system is engineered to operate when it identifies critical driving situations - such as a build-up of two small swings, or one large, sudden lateral movement.